Return of cultural goods

 All citizens, local and regional authorities, religious institutions, EU countries and the EU as a whole will benefit through the improved protection of their cultural heritage.

-Which it the legislative procedure?
+What was the legislative procedure?